The stories in Part 1 are mere surface examples on how the Quran demonstrates that sadness is part of human life.

 Lastly, these two articles of our iman, Belief in Qadar and Belief in the Hereafter, are important facets in believing that not only will rewards surface in Jannah, but all accounts will be put into balance on the Day of Judgment.
 These accounts will reflect injustice, oppression, and our levels of patience and perseverance in dealing with difficulties.

-Everything that happens has been pre-written, so we need to have full faith in pre-destination and bear challenges with wisdom and patience, rather than relentless fear and self-destruction.
+Everything that happens has been pre-written, so we need to have full faith in pre-destination; we need to bear challenges with wisdom and patience, rather than relentless fear and self-destruction.

-This makes the Quran alone a great resource for the grieving, the oppressed, the abandoned, the bereft, the struggling and those who cry in their humanness.
+This makes the Quran alone a great resource for the grieving, the oppressed, the abandoned, the bereft, the struggling.

 After all, it was written for those who Allah took pride in creating with the best of statures and we should make all efforts to live up to that expectation.